ZhepeiWang/Root-Finder/README.md

         coeffs=[a(n), a(n-1), ..., a(1), a(0)].

     lbound and ubound:
         Open interval (lbound, ubound).
 If lbound = -INFINITY and ubound = INFINITY, then all real roots can be found by the solver.
+Note that polynomial cannot be zero at these two boundaries.

     tol:
         tolerance for precision, only works when order is higher than 4.